 How to train a cat

 Cats, like dogs, are motivated to do things in life that benefit them.
 Seeking tasty morsels of food or a cat game with a favourite toy are favourite activities.
 Usually it is the cat who demands these from their owners.
 So let’s turn it around.
 Use these motivators to your advantage.

 Outdoor cats can be frustrating or even destructive in their efforts to come back inside.
 Try suspending a small but loud bell on a string at your cat's eye level.
 Ignore the meowing, scratching and other efforts to get your attention.
 Eventually, your cat will touch that bell and make it ring, at which point you reward her by opening the door.
 If this is repeated several times, your cat will soon learn to ring the bell deliberately.

 The sit and Hi 5 commands

 All cats sit, so teaching this is easy.
-As your cat sits, say “Sit”, then praise her, pat her or give her a treat.
+As your cat sits, say “Sit”, then praise them, with a pat or treat.
 Also introduce a hand signal, such as your hand held vertically in a stop sign, to further help your cat learn.
-You can quickly extend this training to have your cat join in a ‘Hi 5’ with you, where she raises a paw to your hand.
-First, encourage any tiny movements of her paw by giving a cat a treat each time her paw moves off the ground.
-Then, with the treat wrapped in your fist, wait for her to use her paw to try to grab it, then give her treat as her reward.
-Gradually lift your hand higher and when your cat touches your hand with her paw, reward her.
+You can quickly extend this training to have your cat join in a ‘Hi 5’ with you, where they raise a paw to your hand.
+First, encourage any tiny movements of their paw by giving a cat a treat each time their paw moves off the ground.
+Then, with the treat wrapped in your fist, wait for her to use her paw to try to grab it, then give them the treat as a reward.
+Gradually lift your hand higher and when your cat touches your hand with their paw, reward them.